cuga-rajal/opensim_apple_arm64/README.md

 You will need to have a shell environment with environment variables appropriately set for the development work.
 Bash (Bourne-again shell) is the preferred shell when working with older unmanaged software.

+Please note that the environment variables must include MACOSX\_DEPLOYMENT\_TARGET in order for the libraries to run on macOS versions earlier than the machine doing the building.
+At the time of this writing the macOS versions supported by dotnet6 are 10.15 through 13.x, so MACOSX\_DEPLOYMENT\_TARGET should be set to 10.15.

 Apple sets the default shell to zsh, so this will need to be changed.
 Open the Users